 Gathering information is the core of the client intake process.

-The information collection process usually begins when a new lead gets in touch, and it continues before, during, and after the consultation.
+The information collection process usually begins right when a new lead comes in, and it continues in a variety of ways before, during, and after the consultation.

-This is a fundamentally important step for providing legal services, so your process for collecting information should be optimised for organisation and efficiency.
+Because this step is so fundamentally important to providing legal services, the process for collecting information is certainly something that should be optimised for organisation and efficiency.

 Best practices for collecting information